JAS-30/travel-agency-restAPI-nodejs/README.md

     3) SOURCE your/database.sql/path

 4. Fourth step:
-   - In  the "db.js" file insert your personal mysql password
+   - In  the "server.js" file insert your personal mysql password in the mysql configuration.
    - You are now ready to test the API's !!!
    - For the testing part i recommend using [Postman](https://www.postman.com/downloads/)